 CF: I chose NC State because I was unsure of what I wanted to pursue as a major coming into college.
 I felt comfortable deciding on a school that had such a diverse range of majors and knew I'd find a field of study I was passionate about.
 I've always loved math and science, and once I enrolled here, I knew I wanted to join the College of Engineering.
 I had multiple meetings with my adviser to discuss which engineering department I might fit in best.
 Ultimately, it was the broad spectrum of career paths available within CCEE that drew me to the department.
-What made you want to go into civil engineering?
-IC: I originally became interested in civil engineering while designing mechanical parts using AutoCAD software in What made you want to go into environmental engineering? high school.
-Architecture is cool, but I cared more about the CF: I wanted to join a field that centered on problem-solving structure itself rather than the aesthetics.
-I learned about and allowed me to enjoy my love of math.
-Any major within structural engineering from a close relative and decided that the CCEE department allows you to work and collaborate on is what I wanted to do. real-world problems, so it was the perfect fit.
+What made you want to go into environmental engineering?
+CF: I wanted to join a field that centered on problem-solving and allowed me to enjoy my love of math.
+Any major within the CCEE department allows you to work and collaborate on real-world problems, so it was the perfect fit.
 Are you a part of any clubs or organizations on campus?

-IC: This past semester, I took CE 332, which is materials CF: I'm a member of the NC State chapter of Professional of construction, and it is by far my favorite class.
-I am a Engineers of North Carolina (PENC) and the NC State chapter of hands-on learner, and the class is lab-intensive, so I already NC Safewater.
-I plan on pursuing my PE license after graduation, anticipated that it would be interesting.
-We learned about so PENC helps prepare and connect you to other professional concrete and even had a chance to mix it in the lab, which engineers across North Carolina.
-Lioined NC Safewater after L was awesome.
-It was a very fun and interactive class that became a student in CCEE, and it's great if you're interested in directly relates to my field. water treatment and promoting safe water access.
+CF: I'm a member of the NC State chapter of Professional Engineers of North Carolina (PENC) and the NC State chapter of NC Safewater.
+I plan on pursuing my PE license after graduation, so PENC helps prepare and connect you to other professional engineers across North Carolina.
+I joined NC Safewater after I became a student in CCEE, and it's great if you're interested in water treatment and promoting safe water access.
+BRAYAN ESQUIVEL Senior, Construction Engineering Why did you choose NC State?

-BRAYAN ESQUIVEL

-Senior, Construction Engineering

-Why did you choose NC State?

-BE: The school drew my attention and felt like home from the For the full Q&As with all of this year's student ambassadors, first time I walked on campus.
-The vibrant atmosphere and check out the digital version of this story at go.ncsu.edu/ cceestudentambassadors. the great community I saw displayed by the students when I first toured led me to pursue NC State.
-I knew it would Student ambassadors for 2021-22; Top row: Raven McLaurin, Ting Ting Lin, Kendall also challenge me academically and allow me to grow and Zorn, Sandra Geiselhart, Bottom row: Isaiah Coleman, Cecilia Sanchez, Bravan Esquivel, Carolina Brown, Jafeth Vasquez-Cerros.
-Not pictured: Courtney Fry develop as an individual and future professional.
-I specifically chose CCEE because the department drew my attention academically, and I also felt that it created the greatest opportunities in terms of internships, scholarships and fulltime employment.
+BE: The school drew my attention and felt like home from the first time I walked on campus.
+The vibrant atmosphere and the great community I saw displayed by the students when I first toured led me to pursue NC State.
+I knew it would also challenge me academically and allow me to grow and develop as an individual and future professional.
+I specifically chose CCEE because the department drew my attention academically, and I also felt that it created the greatest opportunities in terms of internships, scholarships and full-time employment.
 What is your favorite part of Fitts-Woolard Hall?
 BE: I love all the different study spots it has to offer.
-I am especially a big fan of the private rooms located on the third floor as well as the outdoor seating between James B. Hunt Jr. Library and Fitts-Woolard Hall What are your plans after graduation?
+I am especially a big fan of the private rooms located on the third floor as well as the outdoor seating between James B. Hunt Jr. Library and Fitts-Woolard Hall.
+What are your plans after graduation?